benbalter/benbalter.github.com/_posts/2013-02-04-what-is-a-hacker.md

 ---
 title: "What is a 'Hacker'?"
-description: "Hackers embody sharing, openness, decentralization — coding to improve the world"
+description: 'Hackers embody sharing, openness, decentralization — coding to improve the world'
 author: Ben Balter
 layout: post
 comments: true